casspangell/akai-grid-map/README.md

 # Instructions

-Start the server with Python 3 on mac python3 -m http.server 8000
+Start the server with Python 3 python3 -m http.server 8000

 Open a web browser to